zakuArbor/blog/_posts/programming/2021-04-14-building-code.md

 categories: [programming]
 ---

 On my previous post [What does the Build Team Do](build-team), I covered various topics about builds and devOps.
 Today, I want to go more in depth on what goes on when you press the run button which I briefly brushed over in the previous post.
 This does get quite technical but don't fret.
 I have stopped myself from writing and reading up in depth about the topic to avoid going through the rabbit hole.

+If you prefer looking at the slides, I'll provide them below:
+<center><iframe src = "/blog/assets/presentations/build-process/index.html" title = "Build Process - Slides" style = "width: 100% !important; height: 75vh !important"></iframe></center>

 ## What is a Build